How to Pick a Physical Therapy Degree Program near Virgin 84779

+The University of Utah is accredited by the Northwest Association of Schools and Colleges and was last accredited in 2006.
 The Physical Therapy Program.
 The physical therapy program at the University of Utah has a long-standing tradition of excellence dating back to the admission of its first class in 1969.
-This makes the University of Utah program in physical therapy one of the oldest in the region.

 Pros and Cons of Being a Physical Therapist